gauravsyadav/Cars24_Data_Analysis/README.md

 The dataset consists of 1103 rows and 13 columns.
 It contains detailed information about various car models, including their prices, specifications, km_driven, owner type, and more.

 Steps:
 1.)
-Data Collection (Web scraping with Python): We have used various python libraries like Pandas, BeautifulSoup, Selenium etc. to scrape the data and stored it into a tabular format like csv or excel.
+Data Collection (Web scraping & cleaning with Python): We have used various python libraries like Pandas, BeautifulSoup, Selenium etc. to scrape the data and stored it into a tabular format like csv or excel.
 2.)
 EDA (With SQL queries): We have performed EDA with the help of SQL queries.
 We have used SQL queries to filter, group, aggregate, and manipulate the data to find meaningful insights.
 3.)
 Visualization (Excel Dashboard): We have used excel features like Pivot tables, charts, graphs, and other Excel features to create an interactive dashboard.